charlab/charlab.github.io/_posts/fhannan/2014-3-11-Stall-and-Miss-Rates-With-Varying-Cache-Sizes.md

 [edited/corrected version]

 I looked at the miss and stall rates of the benchmark programs when varying the number of sets (called NumSet) and ran on the GTX480 machine.
-In particular, I looked at a Unicore (or one core cluster) with a 64 KB block size and 4-way set associativity.
+In particular, I looked at a Unicore (or one core cluster) with a 64 byte block size and 4-way set associativity.
 The NumSet was varied as 2, 4, 8, 16, and 60.

 Here is a table of the miss and stall rate data: